Standards of Conduct

 Any person who believes the university has failed to comply with Title IX requirements may file a complaint with the Title IX Coordinator or the Associate Vice President for Civil Rights, Compliance & Enterprise Risk Management (211 Tawanka; (509 359-6724).
 The Title IX Coordinator or, in the case of a possible conflict of interest, the associate vice president or designee, shall inquire into how the university handled the situation and whether or not the university complied with Title IX.
 A person may also file an external complaint under chapter 6.

 If the respondent in an investigation conducted under this policy is the principal investigator or co-principal investigator for research conducted as part of a federal grant or contract, such as an award by the National Science Foundation, the University is obligated to follow federal regulations and terms and conditions of the award regarding notification of the federal agency.
-The Executive Director of Grants and Research is responsible for notifying the awarding agency if a principal investigator or co-principal investigator is found responsible for sexual harassment, harassment, or sexual assault, if such person is placed on administrative leave or restricted duties for such reasons, or if the person is convicted of a sexual offense in court.
+The Provost or designee is responsible for notifying the awarding agency if a principal investigator or co-principal investigator is found responsible for sexual harassment, harassment, or sexual assault, if such person is placed on administrative leave or restricted duties for such reasons, or if the person is convicted of a sexual offense in court.
 The notice provided to the federal awarding agency will not include any personally identifiable information of the complainant or other individuals involved in the matter other than the respondent.

 CHAPTER 6 – EXTERNAL COMPLAINTS